twilliams1999/LethalExpansion_V56/README.md

+# THIS FORK DOES NOT WORK

+This is a fork of the original LethalExpansion mod that I was interested in updating to work with V56.
+I've done some stuff with Lethal Company modding but not much, and I don't know how far I will get with this project.
+DO NOT EXPECT IT TO WORK.
+I will update this message if that changes

 # LethalExpansion

  This mod is an expansion project to add several settings and features, it come with an SDK to add new Scraps and Moons yourself.